 The Shade Seekers are available in a range of different sizes starting from as small as 3x3m and our smaller canvas marquees are available in the following sizes; 3x3m 6x4m and 6x6m.

 We also keep a stock of white PVC catering tents in 4x4m and5x5m.

 Be inspired by this couple’s wedding marquee decor ideas.
 Macrame Jungle creates styling wow factor!Continue Reading...

 Claire and Rich transformed their wedding marquee with a beautiful flower garlandContinue Reading...

 That’s the end of the professional photos for Scoopy, but we do have a few personal pictures from this amazing coastal wedding in South Devon.
 We provided a 3 pole version of Scoopy plus 2 catering tents to the rear and a 3x3 canvas tent on the beach which served as a changing room for a wedding swim!

 The panoramic window walls on this marquee mean you can still make the best of a fantastic view but without being exposed to strong coastal winds as no one needs that on their wedding day.

 We think the design of scoopy is pretty beautiful in itself, the scallops round the edge give it an elegant twist compared to traditional pole marquees.
 We also always include the beautiful wooden finials and natural material ropes.
 We do also use white ratchets if the forecast isn’t favourable.

 It’s popular to stay on the natural theme that ties in nicely with our wooden king poles and side poles.
-So a naked wooden table and chair combo is a popular choice with plenty of table floristry.
+So a naked wooden table and chair combo on close cut dry grass is a popular choice with plenty of table floristry.